What’s happening in Yemen? A breakdown of the Houthi-US violence

 Did the Houthis hit back?

 The Houthis claimed two attacks on the US aircraft carrier USS Harry S Truman and its warships.
-The US has not commented.
+US officials speaking anonymously to media outlets denied that any attack took place.

-The Houthis denounced the attacks by the US and the United Kingdom, which did not partake in the actual bombing but helped with refuelling, according to the BBC.
+The Houthis denounced the the US and the United Kingdom, which did not partake in the actual bombing but helped with refuelling, according to the BBC.

 Houthi spokespeople pledged retaliation for the US attacks.